forcedotcom/salesforcedx-vscode/docs/articles/lwc/localdev.md

 sfdx force:lightning:lwc:start
 ```

-For more information on this command, view Help for the Local Development Server by running `sfdx force:lightning:lwc:start --help`.

 10. View the server at [http://localhost:3333/](http://localhost:3333/).

+For more information on local development commands, view the local development documentation by running sfdx force:lightning:lwc:<commandName> --help.

 ## Troubleshooting